BigtoC/hnotes/README.md

-# hdiary
+# hnotes

-> A Flutter diary application.
+> A Flutter notes application.
 > The letter "**h**" stands for **his/her** or **happiness**.

 ## Getting Started